 ARTICLE III.
 OFFICERS AND ELECTIONS

 Sec.
-1. Elective Officers of the Society shall be a President, a President-elect, a Vice President, and a Recording Secretary.
-These, together with the Secretary-Treasurer (elected by the Board), the Publications Director (elected by the Board), the Chair of the Trustees, the Past Presidents, and eighteen Directors-at-large elected from the membership of the Society, shall constitute the Board of Directors.
+1. Elective Officers of the Society shall be a President, President-elect, Vice President, Recording Secretary, Secretary-Treasurer, Publications Director, and Program Director.
+These, together with the Chair of the Trustees, the Past Presidents, and 18 Directors-at-large shall constitute the Board of Directors.

 Sec.
 2. The President-elect, Vice President, and Recording Secretary shall be elected for two-year terms.
 At the end of that term, the President-elect shall become the President, and shall serve for an additional two-year term.
 The Vice President and Recording Secretary may continue to serve in these offices for additional terms or may be nominated and elected to serve in other offices.
 Persons who have served as President may not be reelected to the position of President-elect.
 Directors-at-large shall be elected for three-year terms and may be reelected.
 Six Directors-at-large shall be elected each year.